Abstract divisorial spaces and arithmetic intersection numbers: Global theory on proper varieties

 Chen and Moriwaki call an adelic divisor $(D,g_D)$ of $X$ \emph{integrable} if it is the difference of two semipositive adelic divisors.
 Since any $\Q$-Cartier divisor on $X$ is the difference of two (semi-)ample $\Q$-Cartier divisors, the above shows that $(D,g_D)\in \widehat{\Div}_{S,\Q}(X)$ is in $M_{S,\Q}(X)$ if and only if $(D,g_D)$ is an integrable adelic divisor in the sense of Chen and Moriwaki. \end{remark}

 In this paper, we generalize these terminologies to proper varieties.
 If $X$ is proper over $K$, an element in $\widehat{\Div}_{S,\Q}(X)$ is called an \emph{adelic divisor in the sense of Chen and Moriwaki}, and adelic divisors in $N_{S,\Q}(X)$ (resp. $M_{S,\Q}(X)$) are called \emph{semipositive} (resp. \emph{integrable}).
-Similarly, we proceed for $S$-metrized line bundles.
+Similarly, we proceed for $S$-metrized line bundles. {Note that if $\Omega_0 \neq \emptyset$ (i.e.~there are trivial valuations in $\Omega$), then semipositive $S$-metrized line bundles {have underlying semiample line bundles.} It is certainly possible that a proper non-projective variety has non-trivial semiample line bundles (using e.g.~the product of a non-projective and a projective variety).}

 \begin{example} Let $X=\mathbb P_K^1$ for $K=\mathbb Q$.
 We endow $K$ with the canonical structure of an adelic curve $S=(K,\Omega,\mathcal A,\nu)$ as in \cref{example:adelic structure of number fields}.
 For simplicity, we just consider the divisor $D=[\infty]$.
 Let $\Psi(u) \coloneqq \min(u,0)$ be the corresponding piecewise linear function on $\R$.
 We have seen in \cref{running example for local Zhang} that for a place $v$ of $\Q$, a semipositive toric Green function $g_{D,v}$ for the base change $D_v$ of $D$ to $\mathbb P_{\mathbb \Q_v}^1$ corresponds to a concave function $\psi_v\colon \R \to \R$ with $\psi_v-\Psi=O(1)$.
 We conclude that a toric $S$-Green function $g_D=(g_{D,v})_{v \in \Omega}$ for $D$ is given by a family $(\psi_v)_{v \in \Omega}$ of such concave functions.
 Then $g_D$ is locally $S$-bounded if and only if there is an integrable function $C \colon \R \to \R$ such that